 However, longer-term loans usually don’t have the same APR as shorter ones; they’re usually higher.
 According to ValuePenguin, the average APR for a three-year loan is 3.71%; for a five-year loan, it’s 3.93%.
 So choosing a shorter loan term will save you money twice: the APR will be lower, and the payments won’t last as long.

 The catch is that a shorter loan term means higher monthly payments.
 As a result, many car buyers these days are opting for longer-term loans to keep their payments as low as possible.
-A 2015 report from Experian Automotive found that the average length of a new-car loan had hit an all-time high of 67 months, and nearly 30% of all loans were for super-long terms of 73 to 84 months.
-That means some buyers are taking seven whole years to pay off their new cars.
+According to Car and Driver, the average length of a new-car loan in 2019 was 69 months for a new car and 65 months for a used car.
+The most common loan terms are 24, 26, 48, 60, 72, and 84 months, which means some buyers are taking seven whole years to pay off their new cars.

 Experts say this is a bad idea.
 Brian Moody of AutoTrader.com, speaking with Money magazine, recommends keeping your car loan down to four years or less if you can, and absolutely not going over five years.
 If you have to stretch your loan out that long to make the payments, Moody says, that’s a sign you’re buying more car than you can really afford.